AlexandrosAlexiou/Todo-app/README.md

 # Simple Todo app

 ## Features
-- add Todo
+- Add Todo
-- delete Todo
+- Delete Todo
-- mark Todo as completed
+- Mark Todo as completed
+- Filters to view all, completed or uncompleted todo elements
 - Todo elements are stored in local storage and are loaded when the page loads.

 ![Sample todo list](https://github.com/AlexandrosAlexiou/Todo-app/blob/master/assets/sample.png)